Microsoft-Web/DEMO-GeekQuiz-Web-API-Windows-Store/DEMO.md

 		 };
 	````

-	> **Speaking point:** Explain that we our logic is going to be in a controller object and that the UI elements are going to be updated through data-binding.
+	> **Speaking point:** Explain that our logic is going to be in a controller object and that the UI elements are going to be updated through data-binding.
 We are basically creating the controller and asking for the next questions immediatly.

 1. Highlight the following line (line #5 in the file):